-• Transportation plans will continue being developed and evaluated without changing the current process.
-In this case, plans shall be reviewed and endorsed by: the Citizens Transportation Advisory Committee (CTAC); the Transportation Planning Technical Advisory Committee (TPTAC); and the Transportation Planning Council (TPC).
-Finally, after these endorsements, the TPO Board may approve the plans.

-• To provide for additional early involvement, the Chair of the CTAC, or his/her designee, will be a member of those steering committees established for the development of the LRTP, the TIP, and the UPWP, as well as any other study advisory committees, as appropriate.
+- → Transportation plans will be reviewed for comments and recommendations, as appropriate by: the Citizens' Transportation Advisory Committee (CTAC); the Transportation Planning Technical Advisory Committee (TPTAC); and the Transportation Planning Council (TPC).
+Finally, after this review process, the TPO Governing Board may approve the plans. - → To provide for additional early involvement, the Chair of the CTAC, or his/her designee, will be a member of those steering committees established for the development of the LRTP and the TIP, as well as any other study advisory committees, as appropriate.